p2-inc/phasetwo-docs/blog/2024-05-01-alternatives-auth0.md

 There are many factors to think about with a total cost-of-ownership.
 We've written extensively about [choosing an Open-Source IAM](./2024-03-11-open-source-iam.md) over a managed service.

 **Auth0:**
-Auth0 operates on a subscription model, which can be quite cost-effective for startups or small projects with minimal authentication needs.
-It offers a free tier limited by the number of authentications per month and features.
-Beyond this, prices increase based on the number of users and the level of features required.
-For large enterprises, this can translate into a significant ongoing expense.
+Auth0 operates on a subscription model, which can be quite enticing for startups or small projects with minimal authentication needs.
+It offers a free tier limited by the number of authentications per month, active users, MFA setups, and more.
+As needs quickly increase for a business to setup a modest number of IDP connections, include minimal additional "users" (which could be people or devices), extract logs, customize deployments, and more, those bills can quickly spiral into $100K+.
+For SMB's to Enterprise, dedicating that amount of resources to your Auth solution can be untenable.

 **Keycloak:**
 Keycloak, on the other hand, is an open-source solution developed by Red Hat.
 It is free to use, regardless of the number of users or the scale of the project.
 This makes Keycloak particularly attractive for businesses looking to cut costs or those who prefer not to be tied to vendor-specific pricing structures.
 The primary cost associated with Keycloak comes from the need to self-host and manage the software, which includes server costs and potential overhead for setup and maintenance.
+This can mean the ongoing cost is fixed since its not driven by features or users.

+**Winner**

+Keycloak

+Leveraging Phase Two's managed hosting provides a more capable free tier to test out and integrate Authorization and Authentication into an application(s).
+When that application's needs grow, Keycloak quickly becomes a far more cost-effective choice.

 #### Maintenance